Adaptive Optimization for Prediction with Missing Data: Linear Regression with Missing Values

 where $b(\mathcal{F})$ is an upper-bound on the estimation bias, $\min_{f \in \mathcal{F}} \mathbb{E}\left[ \left( f^\star(\bm{X}, \bm{M}) - f(\bm{X}, \bm{M}) \right)^2 \right]$ (hence depends on $\mathcal{F}$ and $d$ but is independent of $n$).
 Formulas/bounds for the constants $p(\mathcal{F})$ and $b(\mathcal{F})$ are given in Table~\ref{tab:finite.scaling}. \end{theorem}

-Intuitively, Theorem~\ref{prop:finite} shows that, as we consider higher-order polynomials as adaptive rules, the number of parameters to calibrate, $p(\mathcal{F})$ grows exponentially but the bias term (provided that the ground truth corresponds to a fully adaptive model as stated in Assumption~\ref{ass:finite.generative}) decays super-exponentially in $t$.
+Intuitively, Theorem~\ref{prop:finite} shows that, as we consider higher-order polynomials as adaptive rules, the number of parameters to calibrate, $p(\mathcal{F})$ grows exponentially but the bias term (provided that the ground truth corresponds to a fully adaptive model as stated in Assumption~\ref{ass:finite.generative}) decays super-exponentially in $t$. {\blue Assumption \ref{ass:finite.generative} is needed in order to derive an analytical expression for (a bound on) the bias term ${b}(\mathcal{F})$.
+Without this assumption, Theorem~\ref{prop:finite} remains valid with $b(\mathcal{F}) = \inf_{f \in \mathcal{F}} \mathbb{E}\left[ \left(f^\star(\bm{X},\bm{M}) - f(\bm{X},\bm{M})\right)^2 \right] $.}

+{\blue In practice, we observe that the higher number of parameters $p(\mathcal{F})$ involved in polynomial functions (i.e., for models computed via Algorithm \ref{alg:finite}) leads to a higher risk of over-fitting, which in turn can deteriorate out-of-sample performance on instances with a small to moderate number of training samples (see Section \ref{ssec:extension.evaluation} and Appendix \ref{sec:add.num.syn}).
+On the other hand, we observe greater benefit by moving away from linear regressors, as we propose in Section~\ref{sec:extension.adaptive}.}